MiloBg/Questions/README.md

 # questions
-JavaScript project with answers to questions popping up when clicked one
+JavaScript project with answers to questions popping up when clicked on